learnk8s/learnk8s.io/src/custom-authentication/content.md

 Guess what — this error has nothing to do with authentication, but with authorisation:

 - The request has been successfully authenticated and identified as coming from the user `alice`
-- The request could not be authorised beacause the user `alice` does not have permission for the [`list Pods`](https://kubernetes.io/docs/reference/generated/kubernetes-api/v1.17/#read-pod-v1-core) operation
+- The request could not be authorised because the user `alice` does not have permission for the [`list Pods`](https://kubernetes.io/docs/reference/generated/kubernetes-api/v1.17/#read-pod-v1-core) operation

 Here's what happened: